Skip to content

 Family-Friendly Tours and Kids’ Experiences

-Surfing lessons at Carcavelos or Costa da Caparica accept children from age 6 and provide all equipment.
-Half-day family surf sessions (€30–40 per person) are a fantastic way to burn off energy.
-Kayaking tours on the Tagus or along the Cascais coast are suitable for families with older children (age 8+) and provide a unique perspective on the coastline.
-Cooking classes from operators like Cooking Lisbon often have family-friendly sessions where children can help prepare pastéis de nata and other Portuguese treats.
+Surfing lessons at Carcavelos or Costa da Caparica take children from age 6 with all equipment provided.
+Half-day family surf sessions run €30–40 per person.
+Kayaking tours on the Tagus or along the Cascais coast work for families with older children (age 8+).
+Cooking classes from operators like Cooking Lisbon run family-friendly sessions where children can help make pastéis de nata.

 Lisbon Tours at a Glance — What to Choose

-Best for first-time visitors: Free walking tour (downtown + Alfama) for orientation, plus a food tour for cultural immersion.
+Best for first-time visitors: Free walking tour (downtown + Alfama) for orientation, plus a food tour for cultural depth.
 Best for foodies: Food walking tour plus a cooking class or wine tasting.
 Best for couples: Sunset sailing cruise plus a fado dinner experience.
 Best for families: Tuk-tuk tour plus Sintra day trip plus surfing lesson.
 Best for photographers: Photography walking tour plus sunrise/sunset viewpoint visits.
 Best for active travelers: E-bike waterfront tour plus surfing or kayaking plus Arrábida day trip.

 Budget breakdown per person: Free walking tour: €10–15 (tip).
 Paid walking tour: €15–40.
 Food tour: €65–85.
 Tuk-tuk tour: €40–90.
 Sunset sailing: €30–45.
 Cooking class: €55–90.
 Wine tasting: €15–30 (city) or €80–120 (day trip).
 Day trip tour: €50–90.
 E-bike tour: €35–50.
-Total for a well-rounded 5-day trip with 3–4 carefully chosen tours: approximately €150–250 per person on tours and experiences.
+Total for a well-rounded 5-day trip with 3–4 carefully chosen tours: approximately €150–250 per person.

 Leave a Reply